said on Saturday that it has suspended production as Covid has caused partners in its supply chain to shut down production.

 Recently there were individual cases of Covid in Ningde, and the local government temporarily upgraded control measures.
 CATL strengthened communication and collaboration with local authorities to fight the pandemic, the report said, citing sources from the company.

-NIO suspends production as Covid hits its supply chain
+Nio suspends production as Covid hits its supply chain